Kudadjie/sandbox_projects2.0/README.md

-Storage for personal projects in bash shell, c, python and SQL.
+Storage for personal projects in Bash Shell, C, Python and SQL.